binarymist/BinaryMistBlog/content/post/blog.binarymist.net/to-be-tagged/a-handful-of-singletons-in-c-sharp.md

 lastmod = 2012-07-14
 draft = false
 tags = []
-title = "A Handful of Singletons in C#" math = true summary = """
+title = "A Handful of Singletons in C Sharp" math = true summary = """
 Redirects to legacy blog post.